gtumedei/irs-project/docs/report.md

   </tr>
 </table>

-#### Limitations
+**Limitations**

 As a result of the tests we carried out, it was evident that the robot could only operate properly when the room was deprived of any natural light source.
 Otherwise, both sensors detected such high baseline values that the robot could only enter light chasing mode when very near to the flashlight.

 As soon as the assembly phase of the two light sensors was completed, it was immediately clear that combining light chasing with obstacle avoidance has a strong limitation due to the size of the robot.
 The light sensors mounted to the front brought the width of the mBot to 168mm, up from the initial 126mm of the basic configuration.
-This 33% increase further increased the size of the blind zone of the ultrasonic sensor, weakening even more the ability of the robot to detect and avoid obstacles.
+This 33% increase amplified the blind zone of the ultrasonic sensor, weakening the ability of the robot to detect and avoid obstacles even more.

 <table>
   <tr>